welcome home.

 SALIVA

-Majesty makes and explores his work is led by memories of a broken record player that has become a kind of family heirloom and the source of the distorted and warped sounds Majesty imagines and plays with.
+Majesty shared memories of a broken record player that has become a kind of family heirloom to them.
+It is also the source of the distorted and warped sounds that inspire the sound score for this work.
+Collectively we spoke of wailing, moaning and distortion to communicate deeper emotions when we consider becoming soft.

-Static popping, blended sound qualities, stretched, low tonal distortions, black country music, the swoop of the voice, Jimi Hendrix, whammy bars, riffs, moaning, crying, undulations of the water, Lay Your Head Down by Lloyd, swallowing, ritual as generative, gospel, Sister Rosetta Tharpe, misunderstandings as a part of understanding.
+Static popping — blended sound qualities —stretched — low tonal distortions — black country music — the swoop of the voice — Jimi Hendrix — whammy bars — riffs — moaning — crying — undulations of the water — Lay Your Head Down by Lloyd — swallowing — ritual — gospel — Sister Rosetta Tharpe — misunderstandings as a part of understanding

 Talk ‘bout rain, oh, my Lord